usbt0p/fuzzy_car/README.md

     - bug in the sensors: i stopped the y_coords after the front was passed, it caused the car to crash from behind upon passing
     - computer shut off suddenly due to unknown reasons after implementing k nearest obstacles.
+    - problems in return to center with road-relative coordinates + clashing rules
+    - introducing k nearest poses the question of what parameters are better

 ### Ideas
 - Several controllers finetuned to specific scenarios.
 For example one for close and dense vehicle situations, and another one for few vehicles in a long range (avoids preventively).
-- Following this idea, wo could have:
+- Following this idea, we could have:
     - A controller with few and smooth rules that operate for long distances, since far away cases don't need as much precision.
     - A controller for more close situations (determined by the number of obstacles and their proximity maybe), that would have more rules but would deactivate as soon as the obstacles leave the range.
 - Having the 'higher' parameter only for the most critical rule ensures it will always overpower others even in many vehicle scenarios.
 - Some optimization is needed for the code to work properly.
 A profiling tool would be useful.
 - It could be smart to make the sensors have a 'radius' that only returns the k nearest obstacle's data.
-- Introducing random noise could be an interesting way of checking other benefits of the fuzzy controller.
+- Introducing random noise in the sensors could be an interesting way of checking other benefits of the fuzzy controller.

 <a name="headers"/>